-Cieślarczyk writes: "from my research, it appears that today, but also in the foreseeable future, thinking about defence only in terms of the military is insufficient" Similarly, Emma Rothschild in the article What Is Security?
-1995, specifies the need to redefine the category of security in the process of extending its concept.
+Cieślarczyk writes: "from my research, it appears that today, but also in the foreseeable future, thinking about defence only in terms of the military is insufficient"11.
+Similarly, Emma Rothschild in the article What Is Security?12, 1995, specifies the need to redefine the category of security in the process of extending its concept.
 The concept of defence concerned in individual and social (collective) context is almost synonymous with the concept of a security culture.
-Here you can talk about the existence of a coherent, although multithreaded security culture, for the level of which, of the utmost importance are, inter alia, education and teaching, identity and social constraints, and challenges associated with conscious effort, which is aimed at self-improvement of man, and on this basis the improvement created of social organizations, for example, in the spirit of the community, as it suggests the American sociologist, communitarianist,
+Here you can talk about the exist-

-Generation - the term can be through the following determinants of this social phenomenon: a) genealogical relation of parents and children - it occurs for example in the Bible, or pedigree, b) para genealogical - an extension of the previous definition on the whole societies, c) "registered" (all of the peer groups) and d) cultural; see M. Wallis, Koncepcje biologiczne w humanistyce, [in:] "Fragmenty filozoficzne", seria II, Tadeusz Kotarbiński (red.), Warszawa 1959; similar differentiation of the generation term, gives M. Ossowska, Koncepcja pokolenia, [in:] "Studia Socjologiczne" 1963, 2, but the first of her typologies is limited to the genealogical type (parents-children relation) and cultural-genealogical (teacher-pupil relation).
+10 Generation - the term can be through the following determinants of this social phenomenon: a) genealogical relation of parents and children - it occurs for example in the Bible, or pedigree, b) para genealogical - an extension of the previous definition on the whole societies, c) "registered" (all of the peer groups) and d) cultural; see M. Wallis, Koncepcje biologiczne w humanistyce, [in:] "Fragmenty filozoficzne", seria II, Tadeusz Kotarbiński (red.), Warszawa 1959; similar differentiation of the generation term, gives M. Ossowska, Koncepcja pokolenia, [in:] "Studia Socjologiczne" 1963, 2, but the first of her typologies is limited to the genealogical type (parents-children relation) and cultural-genealogical (teacher-pupil relation).